METALS-China ramp-up pushes aluminium prices to 14-month lows

 The U.S. Federal Reserve is expected to hike rates another 75 basis points later this month.
 Higher U.S. rates have pushed the dollar to near 20-year highs against a basket of currencies .DXY.

-A rising U.S. currency makes dollar-denominated commodities more expensive for consumers operating outside the United States, which undermines demand.
+A rising U.S. currency makes dollar-denominated commodities more expensive for consumers operating outside the United States, which could undermine demand.
 FRX/

 (Reporting by Pratima Desai; editing by Jason Neely)